qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 This is related to **means-end inversion**.
 To achieve the root goal (end) we work on a sub-goal (means) that helps root goal.
 But focusing on an easy but unimportant sub-goal may hurt the root goal, by taking resources from hard but important sub-goals.

-A similar phenomenon occurs commonly in medicine: treatments usually mainly suppress visible symptoms instead of curing the root cause of illness.
+A similar phenomenon occurs commonly in medicine: treatments usually mainly suppress visible symptoms (e.g. painkiller) instead of curing the root cause of illness.
 This is usually due to technological and budget limitations.

-Pepole tend to spend much time making decision on small things but spend very few time making decisions on big things (e.g. buy house with mortgage, change career, big investment):
+Pepole tend to spend much time making decision on small things but spend very few time making decisions on big things (e.g. buy house with mortgage, big investment):

 - As the big decision is important, people tend to be nervous when thinking about it.
 - Thinking about big decisions is tiresome, as the future is uncertain, and there are many factors to analyze.